mithunpaul08/mean-teacher/pytorch/README.md

 Ans: this is where you decide whether you want to do training or testing/eval/dev.
 Only difference between training and dev is that, there is no noise added in dev.

-Qn) I see a log file is being created using `LOG = logging.getLogger('main')`.
+**Qn) I see a log file is being created using `LOG = logging.getLogger('main')`.
 But I can't see any files.
-Where is the log file stored?
+Where is the log file stored?**

 Ans: Its printed into `stdout` by default.
 Alternately there is this log file which is time stamped and logs all the training epoch parameters etc. It is done using `meters.update('data_time', time.time() - end)` in main.py
 It is stored in the folder `/results/main`

 # Todo Sun Jan 20 21:31:41 MST 2019:

-- replace labels with int
+- replace labels with int --done
-- replace feed forward with that of ajay-2 classes
+- replace feed forward with that of ajay-2 classes --done
+- add pre-trained embeddings
 - get training to run
 - add the tranformation -i.e different noise for student and teacher
 - read the readme of original code again. the part where they talk about twostreamsampler
 - read the pytorch documentation on dataloader again
 - add eval data
-- add pre-trained embeddings
 - remove low frequency words.
 - do 2xfeedforward